opposablebrain/remarkableOCRsync/README.md

 [3]: https://github.com/lucasrla/remarkable-utils "Remarkable Utils"

 # Usage
-Try running `./rmocrsync.sh` It might work out of the box.
+From the repo folder, try running `./rmocrsync.sh` It might work out of the box.
+Good luck.